interval1066/bpe_framework/build_log.md

 Got the transformer code wired in.
 Some really crazy geometry goes into making machines seem like they're talking to you.

 ### 8/27/2025 - Lots of Changes
 Completly re-worked the cmakefile chain; now there's only one master cmakefile.
 No more parameters to feed to the root cmake file, invoke normally with 'cmake ..'.
 BLAS math library now a requirement (Debian: apt get install).
-The refactor has introduced some serious speed regressions so t0000000000ext coding session will be all about speed optimization.
+The refactor has introduced some serious speed regressions so next coding session will be all about speed optimization.